School Recovery Coach Program

 Our Collective Journey - Recovery Coach School Program

-OCJ Recovery Coaches (RC) must complete 40-hour intensive RC training from a training provider that is recognized by the Canadian Addiction Counselling Certification Federation (CACCF).
+OCJ Resiliency Coaches are also trained Recovery Coaches (RC).
+Recovery Coaches must complete 40-hour intensive RC training from a training provider that is recognized by the Canadian Addiction Counselling Certification Federation (CACCF).
 Once training is complete, coaches attend a monthly Recovery Coach Community Meeting online, along with weekly supervised practice sessions in-house, to continue honing their skillsets.
 The training providers that OCJ utilizes are Optimal Recovery Coaching Associates and CCAR, you can check out their programs using the following link:

-The school team of Recovery Coaches has combined training in the following areas:
+The school team of Resiliency Coaches has combined training in the following areas:

+Brain Story Certification.
+Resilience Scale training.
 CCAR Recovery Coach Training.
 Addiction Community Service Worker.
 Management Skills for Supervisors.
 Art and Science of being an Effective Team Leader.
 Motivational Interviewing & Assertive Engagement Training.
 Ethics Course.
 Trauma Informed Care.
 Compassion and Fatigue Training.
 ASIST Training.
 Non-Violent De-Escalation Training.
 Crisis Intervention Training.
 FOIP Training.
 Registered Social Worker Degree.
 Child Psychology Course.
 The Psychology of Drugs and Behaviour Course.
 Psychology of Families & Parenting Course.
 Ethics in Addictions Counselling Training.
 Understanding Adolescents & Addiction Training.
 Addiction & Concurrent Disorders Training.
 Trauma Responsive Care.
 Adolescent Development Course.
-The Brain Story certification.

 Testimonials